wsmoak/ex_doc/README.md

 to your `config/config.exs` file.

+## Important notes

+  * There is no public API for ExDoc, so its docs are not published on hexdocs.pm
+  * Development is discussed on the [elixir-lang-core Mailing list](https://groups.google.com/forum/#!forum/elixir-lang-core)

+## Contributing

+For overall guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 # License

 ExDoc source code is released under Apache 2 License.
 The generated contents, however, are under different licenses based on projects used to help render html, including css, js and other assets.